-I’m ranking prospective candidates in order of party and then popularity, using FiveThirtyEight’s poll models but my own personal spin and interpretation.
+I’m ranking prospective candidates in order of party and then popularity, using FiveThirtyEight’s poll models but my own personal spin and interpretation; the top seven have more detailed bios linked under their names.
 Those who have eliminated themselves from the race will collect at the bottom of the lists.
 Expect regular updates; come back often.

-Joe Biden — Now that he’s finally running, he’s in the lead.
-If the DNC picks Uncle Joe, they’re picking a loser — and there’s nobody with more experience backing a loser than the DNC.
-In a way it’s too bad; he’s experienced and has name recognition, plus would carry Pennsylvania in a general election.
-However, he’s charisn’tmatic, very retired, and has a reputation of either senility, creepiness, or alcoholism — depending who you ask; according to Uncle Joe, he’s never had alcohol in his life.
-Given the alternatives, however, I think I’d prefer alcohol.
+Joe Biden — If the DNC picks Uncle Joe, they’re picking a known loser — and there’s nobody with more experience backing a loser than the DNC.
+In a way it’s too bad; he’s experienced and has name recognition, plus likes Amtrak and would carry Pennsylvania in a general election.
+He’s a tired old war-horse, but at the sound of the trumpets he stands ready to heed the call.

 [Positions: Establishment party line; socially very liberal; heavily pro-union.
 Calls Obama by his first name.]